STAT545-UBC-hw-2018-19/hw05-Irissq28/hw05-Irissq28.md

 ### Original and new figure1

-Remake the figure i used in [assignment 3](https://github.com/STAT545-UBC-students/hw03-Irissq28/blob/master/hw03.md)
+Remake the figure I used in [assignment 3](https://github.com/STAT545-UBC-students/hw03-Irissq28/blob/master/hw03.md)

 Here is the original figure, which describes the changing of life expectancy over time in each continent.